Alec Baldwin’s ‘Donald Trump’ Returns To SNL With ‘Evita’ Parody

 — Slate (@Slate) December 2, 2018

-Strong’s Melania helped spark the dialogue up by trying to cheer the President up, before pondering aloud about what she’d do with the President’s money should Muller’s investigation lead to his arrest.
+Strong’s Melania helped spark the dialogue by trying to cheer the president up, before pondering aloud about what she’d do with the president’s money should Mueller’s investigation lead to his arrest.
 She’d then leave the stage to make way for McKinnon’s Giuliani, who assures Baldwin’s Trump that his secrets are safe on national television.
 After McKinnon pretends to fly from the stage with bat wings, the lead man gives a call to Stiller’s embodiment of Cohen, who laments over Trump entrusting him with incriminating information.
-Then finally, Bennett enters with his shirt off and thick Putin accent in tact and Armisen tags along in Saudi garb.
-Much of their stage-time proved unsettling, as a couple of comedic allusions to the murder of journalist Jamal Khashoggi were made.
+Then finally, Bennett enters with his shirt off and thick Putin accent intact and Armisen tags along in Saudi garb.
+Much of their stage time proved unsettling, as a couple of comedic allusions to the murder of journalist Jamal Khashoggi were made.

 At one point during the sketch, Baldwin blurred the lines between Trump’s temperament and his own by joking that the thought of Robert Mueller’s collusion probe had made him more upset than he could remember being at any point since he “flipped out over that parking space.”
 The quip served as a reference to the actor’s recent arrest for what the New York Times reports to have been an alleged assault outside of his Manhattan residence.
 The timing of the remark was fitting, as Baldwin was making his first appearance on the show since the incident.
 In fact, it was the first time Baldwin brought Trump back to the SNL audience since the October 13 episode that parodied Kanye West’s visit to the White House, according to USA Today.

-Before bringing his latest appearance to a conclusion, Strong, McKinnon, Stiller, Bennett and Armisen would all return to the stage to convene with Baldwin as he sang a rendition of “Don’t Cry For Me Argentina” that was modified so that the lyrics included lines like “the truth is I’m very guilty” and “It’s all a witch hunt, and we’re all witches.”
+Before bringing his latest appearance to a conclusion, Strong, McKinnon, Stiller, Bennett, and Armisen would all return to the stage to convene with Baldwin as he sang a rendition of “Don’t Cry For Me Argentina” that was modified so that the lyrics included lines like “the truth is I’m very guilty” and “It’s all a witch hunt, and we’re all witches.”